bjankord/brettjankord.com/content/blog/2013-01-10-active-development-on-categorizr-has-come-to-an-end.md

 Here are the user agents from the new Microsoft Surface.

 <!-- textlint-disable -->
-User agent from internet Explorer 10, running in the Metro UI on Microsoft Surface:
+User agent from Internet Explorer 10, running in the Metro UI on Microsoft Surface:

 ```sh
 `Mozilla/5.0 (compatible; MSIE 10.0; Windows NT 6.2; ARM; Trident/6.0; Touch)`
 ```

-User agent from internet Explorer 10, running in the Classic Desktop UI on Microsoft Surface:
+User agent from Internet Explorer 10, running in the Classic Desktop UI on Microsoft Surface:

 ```sh
 `Mozilla/5.0 (compatible; MSIE 10.0; Windows NT 6.2; ARM; Trident/6.0; Touch)`